Epic Mickey: Story

-After traveling through the Gremlins' village in pursuit of Oswald, Mickey confronts the clock tower of It's a Small World, now driven insane after hearing the attraction's featured song non-stop for years.
-From there, he arrives at Mean Street, where's Wasteland populace mainly reside.
+After traveling through the Gremlins' village in pursuit of Oswald and confronting the clock tower of It's a Small World, now driven insane after hearing the attraction's featured song non-stop for decades, Mickey arrives at Mean Street, where Wasteland's populace mainly resides.
 After Oswald is located at his sanctuary within Mickeyjunk Mountain, he, despite his resentment towards Mickey for his potential involvement in the robbery of his fame, agrees to help him escape Wasteland since he still has a heart, which Wasteland's inhabitants are stripped of after being forgotten and are unable to leave the dimension without them.
-To do so, they journey to the Moonliner Rocket in Tomorrow City, only to discover that the Mad Doctor had stolen essential parts from it to use for his plot, so Oswald sends Mickey and Gus to collect them.
-The duo retrieve the first part after defeating the corrupted Petetronic, an incarnation of Pete based on Sark from Tron, the next after confronting an animatronic version of Captain Hook in Pirates of the Wasteland based on Pirates of the Caribbean, and then confront the Mad Doctor in Lonesome Manor.
-Upon defeating him, it is revealed that the Mad Doctor had transfigured himself into a Beetleworx in order to survive the Blot's revolt and conquer Wasteland, before he is sent flying after Gus removes the last rocket part from his hovercraft.
+To do so, they attempt to use the Moonliner Rocket in Tomorrow City, only to discover that the Mad Doctor had stolen essential parts from it to use for his plot as Mickey and Gus are sent out to recover them.
+The duo recover the first part from the corrupted Petetronic, an incarnation of Pete based on Sark from Tron, the next from an animatronic version of Captain Hook in Tortooga based on Pirates of the Caribbean and then confront the Mad Doctor in Lonesome Manor.
+Upon defeating him, it is revealed that the Mad Doctor had transfigured himself into a Beetleworx in order to survive the Blot's revolt and conquer Wasteland, before he is sent flying after Gus removes the rocket's final part from his hovercraft.